paulhibbitts/docsify-v4-to-v5-upgrade-notes/README.md

 - **CDN Path**: Changed from `/lib/` to `/dist/`
 - **Version**: Updated from `@4` to `@5`
-- **Theme**: Vue theme → Core theme (with optional dark mode)
+- **Themes**: v5 uses a core theme (with optional add-ons available)
 - **Plugin Names**: `zoom-image` → `zoom`

 ## Additional Information

 - Your configuration in `window.$docsify` stays the same
 - All your markdown content remains unchanged
-- Dark mode support is now built-in (optional)
+- The upgrade is non-breaking for most sites (however, legacy browsers like Internet Explorer 11 are no longer supported)
-- The upgrade is non-breaking for most sites
+- The v5 core theme can be customized using CSS variables - learn more at [https://preview.docsifyjs.org/#/themes?id=customization](https://preview.docsifyjs.org/#/themes?id=customization)

 That's it!
 Your Docsify site should now be running on v5.